oscaribv/pyaneti/README.md

 ./pyaneti.py test
 ```

-This option will run the code will all the processors available in your computer.
+This option will run the code with all the processors available in your computer.
-If you want to specify the number of CPUs to use, you have to run the
+If you want to specify the number of CPUs to be use by _pyaneti_, you have to run the
 env OMP_NUM_THREADS=N option, where N is the number of CPUs.

 ```